dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 }
 ```

-Event types can be ammended and added to via:
+Event types can be amended and added to via:
 ```sh
 /src/main/java/dataGenerator/enums/Enums.java
 ```